ER-95/odin_project/README.md

             </div>
         </div>
         ~~~~
-    * `align-items` is used for vertical alignment
-    * when you rotate a container's direction, the `justify-content` property also rotates, so `justify-content` and `align-content` switch functions - **the best way to see this is that `justify-content` applies along the main axis, and `align-items` applies along the cross axis**
+    * `align-items` is used for vertical alignment, but when you rotate a container's direction, the `justify-content` property also rotates, so `justify-content` and `align-content` switch functions - **the best way to see this is that `justify-content` applies along the main axis, and `align-items` applies along the cross axis**
     * by default, `flex-direction: row-reverse` only applies on a per row basis - `order` applies throughout the whole container
     * `flex: initial` overrides something inherited like `flex: 1`, so rather than scaling, it lets you set fixed widths
     * applying `margin-left: auto` to something in a container will move it to the right hand side of the container; it will also shift any items after that item in the container
     * `flex: 1` is equivalent to `flex: 1 1 0` which is also equivalent to `flex-grow: 1; flex-shrink: 1; flex-basis: 0`
     * `flex-grow` defines how quickly an item increases in size to take up the extra space beyond its defined `width` or `flex-basis`
     * `flex-shrink` defines how quickly an item shrinks in size when the container is too small
-    * `flex-basis` defines the base size of an item - above this, the `flex-grow` multiplier will apply how quickly it scales up in relation to other elements, and below this, the `flex-shrink` value will apply
+    * `flex-basis` defines the base size of an item - above this, the `flex-grow` multiplier will apply how quickly it scales up in relation to other elements, and below this, the `flex-shrink` value will apply - so it's not the `width`, so much as "this is the minimum width we'd like it to be in an ideal world, but you can shrink if necessary, provided `flex-shrink` is set to `1`
     * setting `flex-basis` to `auto` means that they use their defined `height` when `flex-direction` is `column` (similarly, defined `width` is used when `flex-direction` is `row`) - if we simply use `flex: 1` then `flex-basis` is set to `0px`, meaning that the height of any columns created will be `0`
     * `height` overrides `flex: 1` when `flex-direction` is `row`, and `width` overrides `flex: 1` when `flex-direction` is `column` - no matter what, the item won't go above these values
     * `justify-self` is ignored in flexbox - if we want to move something to the end of the container, we set `margin-top` or `margin-left` to `auto` depending on where we want it to go
+    * by default, children bunch at the start of the primary axis, and stretch ot fill the entire container along the cross axis
+    * `min-width` is set to the the length of the longest unbreakable string of characters for elements containing text, but can be set manually - content will overflow from the container if `min-width` is bigger than the size of the container
+    * when `flex-wrap` is set to `wrap`, `align-items` applies to the items on each individual row, whereas `align-content` applies to every row in that box

 # git stuff
 * things covered in foundations: